(Traumatic Anterior Uveitis; Traumatic Iritis)

 Posttraumatic iridocyclitis is an inflammatory reaction of the uvea and iris, typically developing within 3 days of blunt eye trauma.

 Symptoms of posttraumatic iridocyclitis include tearing, throbbing ache and redness of the eye, photophobia, and blurred vision.
 The pupil may be dilated.
 Diagnosis is by history, symptoms, and slit-lamp examination, which typically reveals flare (due to an increase in protein content of the aqueous humor from the inflammatory exudate) and WBCs in the anterior chamber.
-Treatment involves a cycloplegic (usually scopolamine 0.25% tid or homatropine 5% tid).
-Topical corticosteroids (eg, prednisolone acetate 1% 4 to 8 times/day) are often used to shorten symptom duration.
+Treatment of posttraumatic iridocyclitis involves a cycloplegic (usually scopolamine 0.25% tid or homatropine 5% tid) and topical corticosteroids (eg, prednisolone acetate 1% 4 to 8 times/day).

 Drug NameSelect Trade